paschko/Contour2Volume/README.md

 Add a contour for a slice by clicking **Draw Sample**.
 When having added >3 contour samples, you can preview the volume by clicking the corresponding button.

 **Export to Workspace** will assign a multitude of variables regarding your current sample and volume to your MATLAB workspace.

+## Known Issues
+Everytime a new contour has been added the MATLAB main window pops into focus.
+To avoid this, just minimize the MATLAB main window.

+Aspect ratios in the volume are not correct.